rugbyprof/5443-Big-Data/3-File_Formats.md

 ### ~~The conversion~~

-- Create a folder in your `/var/www/html/BigData` folder called `FileFormats`
-- Place all the files from http://cs.mwsu.edu/~griffin/5443-BigData in your `FileFormats` directory.
+- You should have `/var/www/html/BigData/FileFormats` created with your gps files in it.
 - Place all of your scripting in here to complete the conversion from one of the files to Json.
 - Use any language you see fit, but since I'm post editing this document, python would be my choice :) Make sure you call it `conversion.??` and replace the `??` with your languages extension.
 - I don't care how you get it done.
-First, I started giving an example to help with the solution, but now I'm more interested in your process than the solution.
-So ... no help.
+You've seen plenty of examples in class by now.

 ### The write up